bkesterbyld/maroon-potato/src/pages/index.md

         title_align: left
         content: >-
-          IoT project fail 75% of the time because it's technically difficult to fuse remote sensor and corporate data into new customer-facing workflows.
+          IoT project fail 75% of the time because it's technically difficult to fuse remote sensor and corporate data into valuable new workflows.
           Above sits between real-time IoT and corporate data sources to enable creation of automated processes that scale.
         content_align: left
         actions: []
         actions_align: left